N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 # N5GEH Tutorial

-This is a tutorial of the N5GEH project.
-It is intended to provide a brief overview about how devices (sensors/actuators) can be connected to a FIWARE IoT framework as used by the N5GEH project.
-This tutorial uses a simple scenario to work you through the whole procedure of connecting devices to the framework and the usage of two basic services: **Live monitoring** and a **cloud controller**.
+This is a tutorial of N5GEH project.
+This tutorial intended to provide a brief overview about how devices (sensors/actuators) can be connected to the FIWARE IoT platform.
+This tutorial uses a simple scenario to work you through the whole procedure of connecting devices to FIWARE platform.
+Besides, this tutorial also shows the usage of two basic services, i.e. live monitoring and cloud controller.

 Before you start, please make sure that the following prerequisites are fulfilled.